aosabook/500lines/event-web-framework/event-web-framework.markdown

 ## Extending the Server Into a Web Framework

 We have now built a reasonably functional web server that will move requests, responses, and messages to and from clients.
-The actual work of any web application hosted by this server is done by delegating to handler functions, which were introduced in \aosasecref{sec.eventsweb.handlerfunc} but left underspecified there.
+The actual work of any web application hosted by this server is done by delegating to handler functions, which were introduced in \aosasecref{sec.eventsweb.handlerfunc} but left underspecified.

 The interface between our server and the hosted application is an important one, because it dictates how easily application programmers can work with our infrastructure.
 Ideally, our handler interface would map parameters from a request to a function that does the real work: